 Get patients to compete by holding a referral contest.

-Be sure to set the criteria for the competition, such as everyone who refers five patients to your pharmacy wins a free water bottle.
+Be sure to set the criteria for the competition, such as everyone who refers five patients to your pharmacy wins a $10 gift card to use in your front end.
 You could also give away a grand prize to the person who refers the most people, such as a $100 gift card.

 Encourage your patients to leave online reviews of your pharmacy on your website or on social media sites.
-For example, your Facebook page includes ratings and reviews.
 When potential patients read positive reviews on your online platforms, they’ll be more likely to step foot in your pharmacy.